 The Virginia Kidd Literary Agency has been operating continuously at Arrowhead since its founding over fifty years ago.

-The following is a partial list of SF personages Arrowhead has been privileged to host over the years:
+The following is a partial list of science fiction and fantasy personages Arrowhead has been privileged to house or host over the years:

 Piers Anthony Isaac Asimov James Blish Ben Bova Arthur C. Clarke Rodgers Clemens (Roger Lovin) Avram Davidson Lester Del Rey Samuel R Delany Philip K Dick Gordon Dickson Tom Disch Gardner Dozois George Alec Effinger Harlan Ellison Carol Emshwiller Hugo Gernsback Robert A Heinlein L Ron Hubbard Virginia Kidd Damon Knight Cyril M. (C.M.)
 Kornbluth Keith Laumer Judith Ann Lawerence Ursula K Le Guin Fritz Leiber Walt and Lee Richmond Bob Lowndes Joan Matheson Marek Obtulowicz Henri-Luc Planchat Jane Rose (Sallis) Joanna Russ James Sallis Josephine Saxton Clifford Simak Norman Spinrad Anne McCaffery Judith Merril Ward Moore Michael Moorcock Frederik Pohl Kurt Vonnegut Cherry Wilder Kate Wilhelm Gene Wolfe Donald Wollheim Roger Zelazny